 - If your child is of childbearing age, a pregnancy test will need to be done before starting this drug to make sure she is not pregnant.

 - This drug may affect being able to father a child.
-It is not known how long this effect lasts.
-Talk with the doctor.
+This goes back to normal after this drug is stopped.
+If you have questions, talk with the doctor.

 If your child is or may be sexually active: